Monday, 29 September 2025

 3. Mix Room – Midfield (Full Mix Perspective)

-• Automation / arrangement flow — do transitions lift the energy?
+• Automations and arrangement flow - do transitions lift the energy?

 • Overall size - not too thin, not boxy.